 The Company evaluated subsequent events and transactions that occurred after the unaudited condensed balance sheet date up to the date that the unaudited condensed financial statements were issued.
-Based upon this review, the Company determined that, other than disclosed above, there have been no events that have occurred that would require adjustments to the disclosures in the unaudited condensed financial statements.
+Based upon this review, the Company did not identify any events that would have required adjustments to the disclosures in the unaudited condensed financial statements.